AdrianLCurry/Tableau-Portfolio/README.md

 # 11. Creating Dashboards and Actions

 * Presenting data using Storylines
 * Creating a dashboard
 * Arranging and resizing dashboard elements
 * Creating nested containers
 * Replacing a worksheet in a dashboard
+* Defining filter and highlight actions
-* Defining filter, highlight, and parameter actions
+* Defining parameter actions